amirta875/AudioSignalFingerprinting/README.md

 Take note that testing different values of spectral and time\frequency window parameters can be used in order to study the best combination resulting in an optimal time-frequency resolution for optimal identification.

 ## Future work and improvments
-1. Testing a diffrent kernal then the STFT such as the DWT(discrete wavelet transform) for more robust results
+1. Testing a diffrent kernal then the STFT such as the DWT(discrete wavelet transform) for more robust results.
 2. Adding a threshold value using an adaptive filter for peak finding.